MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 1. Select **Generate**.
 1. To download your Windows app package, select **Download**.

 Your download is a `.zip` archive that contains an `.msixbundle` file and a `.classic.appxbundle` file.
 The two app packages allow your PWA to run on a wide variety of Windows versions.
-For more information, go to [What is a classic package?][GithubPwaBuilderPwabuilderWindowsChromiumDocsClassicPackageMd].
+For more information, see [What is a classic package?][GithubPwaBuilderPwabuilderWindowsChromiumDocsClassicPackageMd].

 ### Submit your app package to the Store